 - Once the lentils are cooked let them cool for 5-10 minutes.
 Line a loaf tin with baking parchment & preheat your oven to 190C.

-- Add the vegetables to a food processor with the lentils & pulse a couple of times (we want some texture left).
+- Add the vegetables to a food processor with the lentils & pulse a couple of times (we still want some texture left).

 - Then add the walnuts, pumpkin seeds, cinnamon, salt, pepper, 3 tablespoons of tomato purée & roughly torn up parsley.
 Pulse until you have a roughly combined mix, again making sure that you retain texture within the mix.
 Fold through the cranberries.

 - Spoon into the loaf tin, smooth the top & then spread over the remaining tomato purée in a layer.

 - Bake for 35-40 minutes until firm to the touch.
 Leave in the tin for 5-10 minutes then use the parchment to lift it out to cool on a rack.
 It’s easier to slice if you leave it to go cold but it can be served immediately too.

 - It will last in the fridge for 5 days or freeze for up to 3 months.
 Serve warmed in the oven, crisped under a grill or just at room temperature.